aliciavega731/passwordgenerator/README.md

 For this assignment, we were required to put our knowledge of Javascript to the test by creating a web-based password generator.
 My submission is Javascript-heavy with variables, functions and arrays written in.

-## The assignment criteria include:
+## The assignment criteria includes:

 * GIVEN I need a new, secure password
 * WHEN I click the button to generate a password